Facebook Twitter Instagram LinkedIn RSS

 Late-night host Stephen Colbert said his interview with Democratic Texas Senate candidate James Talarico was pulled from Monday night’s broadcast over network fears it would violate regulatory guidance from the Trump administration on giving equal time to political candidates.

-“I think Donald Trump is worried we’re about to flip Texas,” Talarico said in a statement.
+“I think Donald Trump is worried we’re about to flip Texas,” Talarico told Colbert during their interview.
 “This is the most dangerous kind of cancel culture, the kind that comes from the top.”

 The FCC did not immediately respond Tuesday to a message seeking comment.

-Colbert’s days in his host chair are limited, following CBS’ announcement last year that it was canceling his show this May for financial reasons, shuttering a decades-old TV institution in a changing media landscape.
+Colbert’s days as host are limited, following CBS’ announcement last year that it was canceling his show this May for financial reasons, shuttering a decades-old TV institution in a changing media landscape.

 But the timing of that announcement — three days after Colbert criticized the settlement between Trump and Paramount Global, parent company of CBS, over a “60 Minutes” story — led two U.S. senators to publicly question the motives behind the move, which served to remove from air one of Trump’s most prominent and persistent late-night critics.